IT-TALAKA/info/FAQ.md

 1. Enreach our network.
 1. Contribute to future projects.

-## Why did you decide to strengthen the IT-community based on a registered association?
+## Why did we decide to strengthen the IT-community based on a registered association?

 As a registered charitable association we will be able to open a bank account, hire people and own/rent real estate.
 Additionaly we will receive discounts on a lot of web services, e.g. Slack, Google Workspaces, AWS etc.